bikashdaga/anonyknight.github.io/docs/blog/CS-Graduates/security/OAuth.md

+# OAuth 2.0

-OAuth 2.0 is widely used by third party grant access.
+OAuth is widely used by third party grant access.

 FLAG companies provide the service.